gamalielaq/new-schede-FM3/README.md

-# NewSchedeFM3
+# Schede FM3 Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.
+Proyecto creacion de formularios con angular 7

-## Development server
+## Development
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding